 Bentonite Kitty Litter is also known to dry relatively quickly and there are numerous versions of clay litter some are unscented with added all-natural ingredients and mixtures and certain cat litters are available in an array of fragrances such as eucalyptus, green apple you name it and it exists.
 Since Cat Litter is granulated some owners believe that they may pose a significant health risk as various silica dust particles may get into the lungs and cause respiratory illnesses and infections since cats like to scratch around not to mention when ingested Clay can cause numerous health ailments that can cause long-term damage their digestive tracts and cause lots of bloating and gas-related issues.
 There are also certain chemicals in fragrances that aren’t all natural that can pose added health concerns and risks.
 Clay is also derived through a process called mining which is not so beneficial to the environment.
 They’re also messier than say a litter options that are less in granulation such as corn and wood-based litter.

-We often suggest when shopping for Cat Litter to read the ingredients and try to buy something with fragrances that don’t have any or limited chemicals that aren’t as harmful, always do your research and read the labels on the packaging, While litter of this type is always made commercially available that doesn’t mean they’re great for your cat.
+We often suggest when shopping for Cat Litter supplies to read the ingredients and try to buy something with fragrances that don’t have any or limited chemicals that aren’t as harmful, always do your research and read the labels on the packaging.
+While litter of this type is always made commercially available that doesn’t mean they’re great for your cat.
 Always weigh your options with a grain of salt.
 While there are many pros there are also cons.
 There’s also another option if you’re looking for a safer solution and you want something that’ll last in the clay family you should look into Non-Clumping Clay Cat Litter, basically this form of Cat Litter is less in chemicals but doesn’t have the same clumping properties as your typical clay litter, this option doesn’t have the chemical Bentonite that is widely used to clump around fecal matter, this option is typically less in cost and you’ll have to constantly scoop around the litter manually and on a more frequent manner to cover the feces.
 This option doesn’t absorb odors as well but it gets the job done nonetheless.
 Some Cats and Kittens enjoy this version of litter so it’s always a great idea to test it out at first.

 Crystal Cat Litter